craig-a-lee/Wellthier/README.md

 # Wellthier
-Fitness + Social App which combines elements of popular apps to make keeping track of workouts easier, fun and interactive. wh
+Fitness + Social App which combines elements of popular apps to make keeping track of workouts easier, fun and interactive.